canorve/EllipSect/docs/howto.md

     in the top right corner and the one from each component.
 This is because *sectors_photometry* is applied different for individual components and the galaxy itself.
 They are at different angles.
-To see the real angle which the component is measured check the output file at that angle with the *-sbout* option
+To see the real angle which the component is measured check the output file at that angle with the *--sbout* option

 * EllipSect is not adapted for the GALFIT Fourier modes